YashB63/GFG-Daily-Questions/README.md

     The task is to left-shift the linked list by k nodes, where k is a given positive integer smaller than or equal to length of the linked list.

+Day 156:

+  Q1: Reverse Order Traversal:

+    Given a binary tree of size n, find its reverse level order traversal.
+    ie- the traversal must begin from the last level.

+  Q2: Longest Sub-Array with Sum K:

+    Given an array containing N integers and an integer K., Your task is to find the length of the longest Sub-Array with the sum of the elements equal to the given value K.

+  Q3: Validate an IP Address:

+    Write a program to Validate an IPv4 Address.

+    According to Wikipedia, IPv4 addresses
+    are canonically represented in dot-decimal notation,
+    which consists of four decimal numbers,
+    each ranging from 0 to 255, separated by dots, e.g., 172.16.254.1 .

+    A valid IPv4 Address is of the form x1.x2.x3.x4 where 0 <= (x1, x2, x3, x4) <= 255.

+    Thus, we can write the generalized form of an IPv4 address as (0-255).(0-255).(0-255).(0-255).

+    Note: Here we are considering numbers only from 0 to 255 and any additional leading zeroes will be considered invalid.

+    Your task is to complete the function isValid which returns 1 if the given IPv4 address is valid else returns 0.
+The function takes the
+    IPv4 address as the only argument in the form of string.